ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **P-Chain**

 - Added functionality to track changes in validator weight by block.
-- Added API method `GetValidatorsAt` which allows for retrieval of a subnet's (or the Primary Network's) validator set at a given P-Chain height.
+- Added API method `GetValidatorsAt` which allows for retrieval of a Subnet's (or the Primary Network's) validator set at a given P-Chain height.

 **C-Chain**